lgibelli/singularity-docs/index.rst

 Download pre-built images
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the a href=“sec:pull">pull</a> and a
-href=”sec:build">build</a> commands to download pre-built images from
+You can use the and commands to download pre-built images from an
-an external resource like `Singularity Hub`_ or `Docker Hub`_.
-When
+external resource like `Singularity Hub`_ or `Docker Hub`_.
+When called
-called on a native Singularity images like those provided on Singularity
+on a native Singularity images like those provided on Singularity Hub,
-Hub, simply downloads the image file to your system.
+simply downloads the image file to your system.

 ::